idarlington/idarlington.github.io/_posts/2018-10-30-Uncommon-Kafka-cli-commands.md

 - *key.separator:*

     By default inputs to the Kafka producer console are recognised as values and null is used for the keys.
 This property allows users input key and value messages in the producer console.
-    It represents the character separting the key and value.
+    It represents the character separating the key and value.
 The default value is the `\t` character.
 It has to be used with the `parse.key` property.

 - *parse.key:*